-Payment of principal and interest will be made by transfer to the registered account of the Noteholder or by a cheque in US dollars drawn on a bank that processes payments in US dollars mailed to the registered address of the Noteholder if it does not have a registered account.
+Payment of principal and interest will be made by transfer to the registered account of the Noteholder or by a cheque in Euro drawn on a bank that processes payments in Euro mailed to the registered address of the Noteholder if it does not have a registered account.
 Payment of principal will only be made against presentation and surrender of the relevant Certificate at the Specified Office of any of the Paying Agents.
 Interest on Notes due on an Interest Payment Date will be paid to the holder shown on the Register at the close of business on the date (the "record date") being the fifteenth day before the due date for the payment of interest.

-For so long as the Notes are in global form, the Issuer will make each interest payment to the holders of record of the Notes at the close of business (in the relevant clearing system) on the Clearing System Business Day immediately before the due date for such payment (which date shall constitute the "record date" when the Notes are in global form), where "Clearing System Business Day" means a day on which each clearing system for which the Notes in global form is being held is open for business.
+For so long as the Notes are represented by Global Note Certificates, the Issuer will make each interest payment to the holders of record of the Notes at the close of business (in the relevant clearing system) on the

+Clearing System Business Day immediately before the due date for such payment (which date shall constitute the "record date" when the Notes are represented by Global Note Certificates), where "Clearing System Business Day" means a day on which each clearing system for which Global Note Certificates are being held is open for business.

-For the purposes of this Condition 6, a Noteholder's "registered account" means the US dollar account maintained by or on its behalf with a bank that processes payments in US dollars, details of which appear on the Register at the close of business, in the case of principal, on the second Business Day (as defined below) before the due date for payment and, in the case of interest, on the relevant record date, and a Noteholder's "registered address" means its address appearing on the Register at that time.
+For the purposes of this Condition 6, a Noteholder's "registered account" means the Euro account maintained by or on its behalf with a bank that processes payments in Euro, details of which appear on the Register at the close of business, in the case of principal, on the second Business Day (as defined below) before the due date for payment and, in the case of interest, on the relevant record date, and a Noteholder's "registered address" means its address appearing on the Register at that time.